isaacbernat/presentations/optimise/final.md

 <div style="margin-left:-4rem" ><img src="./images/img_v14i.py.png" width="100%"/></div>

 ???
 4000x, that was a nice speedup.
 Why is so?
-Basically because now the algorithm has a cost which is relatively constant.
-It does not depend too much on the size of N. We are always calculating 1.05M anyway.
-One would even be tempted to call the cost constant.
+Basically because now the algorithm has a cost which is **relatively constant.
+It does not depend too much on the size of N**.
+We are always calculating 1.05M anyway.

 Calculating 100 values or 1000 has approximately the same cost, as the same amount of computations is required.
-There is still an overhead of I/O, reading and writing results, reading and writing memory, etc. but the cost of reading 1000 values from a dictionary is small compared to the computational cost of calculating those results 1000 times.
+There is **still an overhead** of I/O, reading and writing results, reading and writing memory, etc. but the cost of reading 1000 values from a dictionary is small compared to the computational cost of calculating those results 1000 times.
 This is why the speedup is so great.
 If we only wanted to calculate only one or a few small Ns this solution would actually be much slower, not faster.

-Therefore we are going to focus on using less memory if possible.
+Therefore we are going to **focus on using less memory** if possible.
 When the processor asks for a memory position, it not only gets the position asked, but also the ones that are adjacent.
-This is because of the principle of data locality which states that memory positions tend to be accessed sequentially (e.g. when iterating an array).
-Using less memory will make our arrays more likely to fit in lower level caches.
+This is because of the principle of **data locality** which states that memory positions tend to be accessed sequentially (e.g. when iterating an array).
+Using less memory will make our arrays more likely to **fit in lower level caches**.

 ---